ExpressionAnalysis/HLAProfiler/index.md

 3) Request to the authors by [email](mailto:martin.buchkovich@q2labsolutions.com)

-To create a new database, an HLA reference fasta, transcriptome-wide transcript fa and gtf, and an exclusion bed are required.
+To create a new database, an HLA reference fasta, transcriptome-wide transcript fa and gtf, an exclusion bed, and a hla CWD allele file are required.
 The transcript files and exclusion bed are used to create the distractome, which helps control for homology between HLA genes and other transcripts.
 The exclusion bed denotes genomic regions to exclude from the distractome.
 Any reads assigned to the distractome will be excluded from analysis.
 While we recommend the IPD/IMGT HLA database and GENCODE as the source of these references, any files can be used as long as they adhere to the following naming and format conventions.

 #### Required Naming Conventions

-###### Reference HLA fasta:
+###### HLA Reference fasta:
 The sequence identifier must follow the format" >ID<tab>AlleleName i.e.
 ```